Osteochondritis dissecans: Diagnostic imaging

 X-rays show lucency of the ossification on the anterior aspect of the knee in juvenile patients.
 In older people, the lesion typically appears as an area of osteosclerotic bone with a radiolucent line between the osteochondral defect and the epiphysis.
 The visibility of the lesion depends on its location and on the amount of knee flexion used.
 Harding described the lateral X-ray as a method to identify the site of an OCD lesion.

 Magnetic resonance imaging (MRI) is useful for staging OCD lesions, evaluating the integrity of the joint surface, and distinguishing normal variants of bone formation from OCD by showing bone and cartilage edema in the area of the irregularity.
 MRI provides information regarding features of the articular cartilage and bone under the cartilage, including edema, fractures, fluid interfaces, articular surface integrity, and fragment displacement.
 A low T1 and high T2 signal at the fragment interface is seen in active lesions.
 This indicates an unstable lesion or recent microfractures.
 While MRI and arthroscopy have a close correlation, X-ray films tend to be less inductive of similar MRI results.

 Computed tomography (CT) scans and Technetium-99m bone scans are also sometimes used to monitor the progress of treatment.
 Unlike plain radiographs (X-rays), CT scans and MRI scans can show the exact location and extent of the lesion.
 Technetium bone scans can detect regional blood flow and the amount of osseous uptake.
 Both of these seem to be closely correlated to the potential for healing in the fragment.

 Classification

 OCD is classified by the progression of the disease in stages.

 There are two main staging classifications used; one is determined by MRI diagnostic imaging while the other is determined arthroscopically.
-However, both stagings represent the pathological conditions associated with OCD's natural progression.
+Both stagings represent the pathological conditions associated with OCD's natural progression.

 While the arthroscopic classification of bone and cartilage lesions is considered standard, the Anderson MRI staging is the main form of staging used in this article.
 Stages I and II are stable lesions.
 Stages III and IV describe unstable lesions in which a lesion of the cartilage has allowed synovial fluid between the fragment and bone.